gcallah/Rationalism/LiberalNeutrality/dialogue.md

 Oneiropolos: Well, the liberal state certainly is neutral about *some* things.

-Philonous: OK, but aren’t all states are neutral about some things?
+Philonous: OK, but aren't all states neutral about some things?
 For instance, no state ever made the law work differently for people over 5‘7“ than for those under that height.
 No state ever discriminated amongst its citizens based on how much body hair they had.
 So it would seem that every state is neutral about some